 For us our experience of China can be summed up in three words.
 Intense but rewarding.
 It’s a country we believe anyone interested in travel and learning about other culture simply has to visit.
 So to help you plan your own trip, we recorded in full our backpacking China budget.

 There’s also lots of helpful first time traveller tips for backpacking in China.
-Including our exact China itinerary, tips on how to stay safe while backpacking China, the cheapest time of year to visit, essential travel apps, internet censorship advice and China visa requirements.
+Including our exact China itinerary, tips on how to stay safe while backpacking China, the cheapest time of year to visit, China visa requirements, essential travel apps, internet censorship advice and travel insurance for China.

 China is a country of contrasts.
 First there’s the comparison of the megacities with the extreme rural landscapes.
 Then the notion that backpacking China can feel like you are constantly transitioning between a developing and a developed country.

 When compared to countries such as Thailand in nearby Southeast Asia, China travel costs can be considered relatively expensive.
 However for travellers from western countries such as the US or Europe for example, backpacking in China is still cheap as chips.